papis/papis/doc/source/scihub.rst

 Papis has a script that uses the Sci-Hub platform to download scientific papers.
-Due to legal caution the script is not included directly as a ``papis`` command, and it has its own PyPi repository.
+Due to legal caution the script is not included directly as a ``papis`` command, and it has its own PyPI repository.

 To install it, just type